How to Implement Two-Factor Authentication (2FA) with Spring Security

 }

-It only checks whether the target Authentication object is TwoFactorAuthentication.
-Therefore, it is authorized when redirected to /challenge/totp by TwoFactorAuthenticationSuccessHandler.
+It only checks whether the given Authentication object is an instance of TwoFactorAuthentication.
+Therefore, when redirected to /challenge/totp by TwoFactorAuthenticationSuccessHandler, it is authorized.

 @Controller